uwescience/ADUniverse/examples/README.md

 # Examples of Various Mapping Codes

  * map\_example.py - an example of using a seattle map with popups and linking to another website.
+This example uses [dash](https://www.datacamp.com/community/tutorials/learn-build-dash-python).
 * dash\_multiplanel.py - Use of callbacks for
 hover and multiple dash components.
 * create\_map.py - create a static ``png`` file.